 As an organisation, Chawton House Library regularly reviews current Health and Safety policies.
 The following information is for guidance purposes and we encourage educational visit organisers to visit us in advance of a school visit to carry out their own risk assessments.
-Please contact the Education Officer to arrange such a visit or if you have any queries.
-The Education Officer and the Educational Visit Volunteer have been CRB checked.
+Please contact the Visitor and Learning Manager, Sarah Parry (Sarah.Parry@chawtonhouselibrary.org or 01420 595908) to arrange such a visit or if you have any queries.
+The Visitor and Learning Manager has been CRB checked.

 Steps up to front door: can become slippy in wet or icy conditions.